 - Take standardized tests (GRE, MCAT, LSAT, etc).

 - Apply early.
-Electronic applications are the norm for most programs and universities.
+Electronic applications are standard for most programs and universities.
 Inquire about deadlines and other important dates.

 - Stay organized.
 Applying to graduate programs is time- and labor-intensive.
-Set up an organization system to keep all the pieces of each application together.
+Build an organization system to keep the parts of each application together.